 Program service fees from hospice, mental health and social services are reported at estimated net realizable amounts from clients, third-party payers and others for services rendered.
-Contractual allowances for the excess of charges over anticipated patient or third-party payer payments are \$3,881,761 for the year ended June 30, 2019, and are included in the determination of program service fees as reported on the consolidated statement of activities and change in net assets.
+Contractual allowances for the excess of charges over anticipated patient or third-party payer payments were \$7,527,249 and \$3,881,761 for the years ended June 30, 2020 and 2019, respectively, and are included in the determination of program service fees as reported on the consolidated statements of activities and change in net assets.
 JSSA provides care without charge or at amounts less than established rates to patients who meet certain criteria under JSSA's charity care policies.
-JSSA estimates the value of the charity care provided was \$286,617 for the year ended June 30, 2019.
-Charity care expenses offset the net program service fee revenue on the consolidated statement of activities and change in net assets which results in no charity care being included on the consolidated statement of activities and change in net assets.
+JSSA estimates the value of the charity care provided was \$103,592 and \$286,617 for the years ended June 30, 2020 and 2019, respectively.
+Charity care expenses offset the net program service fee revenue on the consolidated statements of activities and change in net assets.